Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Introduction

 \section{Introduction}

 Let $g,m \geq 1$ be integers, $p$ be a prime, $q=p^m$ and $\mathcal{W}$ be the isogeny class of a given dimension-$g$ abelian variety $A$ over $\FF_q$.
-The elements of $\mathcal{W}$ will be here isomorphism classes of abelian varieties over $\FF_q$ isogenous to $A$.
-Thanks to the work of Tate \cite{tate} and Honda \cite{honda}, one knows that the Weil polynomial $W$ is an invariant on $\mathcal{W}$ and the finite list $S(q,g)$ of possible Weil polynomials for a given $q$ and $g$ is characterized.
-These finite lists have also been made explicit up to genus $5$ \cite{haloui1,haloui2,hayashida}.
-Representing now an isogeny class $\mathcal{W}$ by a polynomial $W \in S(q,g)$, a harder task is to describe the finite set of elements (i.e. isomorphism classes of abelian varieties) inside $\mathcal{W}$.
+The elements of $\mathcal{W}$ will be the $\FF_q$-isomorphism classes of abelian varieties over $\FF_q$ which are $\FF_q$-isogenous to $A$.
+Thanks to the work of Tate \cite{tate} and Honda \cite{honda}, one knows that the Weil polynomial $W$ is an invariant on $\mathcal{W}$.
+One can also characterize the finite list $S(q,g)$ of possible Weil polynomials for given $q$ and $g$.
+These finite lists have been made explicit up to genus $5$ \cite{haloui1,haloui2,hayashida}.
+Representing now an isogeny class $\mathcal{W}$ by a polynomial $W \in S(q,g)$, a harder task is to describe the finite set of elements (i.e. $\FF_q$-isomorphism classes of abelian varieties) inside $\mathcal{W}$.
 Currently, there is no unified nor complete way to achieve this task.
-To our best knowledge, one can get a full abstract description \begin{enumerate} \item for $g=1$ \cite{Wat}; \item for ordinary abelian varieties \cite{deligne, Ser, howe95, Mar, JKP+18}; \item for abelian varieties $A \sim E^g$ where $E$ is a supersingular elliptic curve either over $\FF_p$ or over $\FF_{p^2}$ with trace $\pm 2 p$; \cite{JKP+18}; \item when $q=p$ and $W$ has no real root \cite{centeleghe}; \item for $p$-rank $g-1$ simple abelian varieties over fields of odd characteristics \cite{oswal}. \end{enumerate} Notice that even for $g=2$, the situation is still incomplete as far as we know: there are only partial results for supersingular and superspecial abelian surfaces \cite{ibukiyama,chiafu, nart} and $p$-rank 1 split isogeny classes seem untouched.
-The situation is even more critical if one is interested in isomorphism classes of polarized abelian varieties in $\mathcal{W}$.
-Since the distinction is important for one of our goal (identifying Jacobians in the isogeny class), we denote the isomorphism classes of principally polarized abelian varieties isogenous to $A$ by $\mathcal{W}_1$.
-Notice that there is no inclusion between the elements of $\mathcal{W}$ and $\mathcal{W}_1$ since the notions of isomorphism classes are distinct.
+To our best knowledge, one can get a full abstract description \begin{enumerate} \item for $g=1$ \cite{Wat}; \item for ordinary abelian varieties \cite{deligne, Ser, howe95, Mar, JKP+18}; \item for abelian varieties $A \sim E^g$ where $E$ is a supersingular elliptic curve either over $\FF_p$ or over $\FF_{p^2}$ with trace $\pm 2 p$; \cite{JKP+18}; \item when $q=p$ and $W$ has no real root \cite{centeleghe}; \item for $p$-rank $g-1$ simple abelian varieties over fields of odd characteristics \cite{oswal}. \end{enumerate} Roughly speaking, the above descriptions functorially relate $\FF_q$-isomorphism classes of (non-polarized) abelian varieties in $\mathcal{W}$ and certain finitely generated modules over orders in products of number fields or quaternion algebras.
+Notice that even for $g=2$, the situation is still incomplete as far as we know: there are only partial results for supersingular and superspecial abelian surfaces \cite{ibukiyama,chiafu, nart} and $p$-rank 1 split isogeny classes seem untouched.